haile-12-21-23/ReadMe-file/subscription_policy.md

-## Privacy and Subscription Policy for Gojo Dating
+## Privacy and Subscription Policy for Gojo
  - [x] Subscription Details

 Gojo has three subscriptions.
 These are Siliver, Gold and Platinum level.